swaroopg92/penpa-edit/README.md

 		* fillomino
 		* pentominous
 		* cave
+		* snakepit
-		* snakepit (Use Number + White circle style [for empty circle, just place white circle with any digit and then press backspace to remove the digit])
+			* Use Number mode -> White circle Style
+			* for empty circle - just place white circle with any digit and then press backspace to remove the digit
-		* araf (Use Number + White circle style, green edge in solution mode for regions)
+		* araf (Use Number mode -> White circle Style, green edge in solution mode for regions)
+		* spiralgalaxies (sg)
-		* spiralgalaxies (sg) [(Panel: ON) use 2nd or 8th or 9th position circles for Black, White and Grey circle respectively in the Shape -> Shape -> Circle (Border: ON for placing circles on edges and corners), green edge in solution mode for regions]
+			* (Panel: ON) use 2nd or 8th or 9th position circles for Black, White and Grey circle respectively in the Shape -> Shape -> Circle
+			* (Border: ON) for placing circles on edges and corners
+			* green edge in solution mode for regions
 	* Loop/ Path Puzzles
+		* balanceloop
-		* balanceloop (Use Number + White circle style / Black circle style [for empty circle, just place white / Black circle with any digit and then press backspace to remove the digit])
+			* Use Number mode -> White circle style / Black circle style
+			* for empty circle, just place white / Black circle with any digit and then press backspace to remove the digit
-		* masyu (Use Shape + Shape/Circle Mode [Panel: ON])
+		* masyu (Use Shape mode -> Shape/Circle submode [Panel: ON])
 		* tapalikeloop
 		* slitherlink
-		* yajilin (use grey square, Number-Arrow mode for direction and clues)
+		* yajilin
+			* (Panel: ON) For square - Shape mode -> Shape submode -> Square (from dropdown list - XL size will occupy entire cell), use grey square (9th shape in the panel)
+			* For Number and Arrow: use Number mode -> Arrow submode (drag the mouse in the cell for the arrow, type in the number from keyboard or select from panel)
-		* doubleyajilin (use grey square, Number-Arrow mode for direction and clues)
+		* doubleyajilin
+			* (Panel: ON) For square - Shape mode -> Shape submode -> Square (from dropdown list - XL size will occupy entire cell), use grey square (9th shape in the panel)
+			* For Number and Arrow: use Number mode -> Arrow submode (drag the mouse in the cell for the arrow, type in the number from keyboard or select from panel)
+		* castlewall
+			* (Panel: ON) For square - Shape mode -> Shape submode -> Square (from dropdown list - XL size will occupy entire cell), use black and white square respectively (2nd and 8th shape in the panel)
+			* For Number and Arrow: use Number mode -> Arrow submode (drag the mouse in the cell for the arrow, type in the number from keyboard or select from panel)
-		* castlewall (use black and white squares, Number-Arrow mode for direction and clues, white color for arrow and clue on black square)
+			* Use white color style for arrow and clue on black square
 3. How to use it?
 	1. Create a Puzzle in "Edit: Problem" mode.
 	2. Select "Solution Mode" and fill in the solution (Grey shading, Green numbering, Green loop, Green edge).